ICT Investment Framework

 - a total cost of $30 million, including an ICT cost of $10 million or more.

-Entities must use the ICT Business Case Guide, templates and costing spreadsheet for Two Pass business cases, For proposals that do not meet the Two Pass criteria, an entity can still use these documents for developing business cases.
+Agencies must use the ICT Business Case Guide, templates and costing spreadsheet for Two Pass business cases, For proposals that do not meet the Two Pass criteria, an agency can still use these documents for developing business cases.
 Please also see the ICT Two Pass Review FAQ for more information.

 ICT Reform Agency Capability Initiative

-The Government introduced the Agency Capability Initiative to improve entities’ organisational capability to commission, manage and realise benefits from ICT-enabled investments.
+The Government introduced the Agency Capability Initiative to improve agencies’ organisational capability to commission, manage and realise benefits from ICT-enabled investments.
 This initiative is part of the Government’s response to the recommendations of the Review of the Australian Government’s Use of ICT and aims to strengthen governance of the lifecycle of ICT investment including business domain activities such as benefits realisation.
-Entities are using the Portfolio, Programme and Project Management Maturity Model (P3M3®) as the common methodology for assessing their organisational capability.
+Agencies are using the Portfolio, Programme and Project Management Maturity Model (P3M3®) as the common methodology for assessing their organisational capability.
 Further information is available from the Organisational Capability in ICT Investment page.
-P3M3® is a Registered Trade Mark of Axelos.
+P3M3® is a Registered Trade Mark of the UK Cabinet Office.

-Federal Government entities subject to the Public Governance, Performance and Accountability Act 2013 participate in annual benchmarking of their ICT activities.
+Federal Government agencies subject to the Public Governance, Performance and Accountability Act 2013 (PGPA Act) participate in annual benchmarking of their ICT activities.
 Further information is available on the ICT Benchmarking page.

 Contact for information on this page: email@example.com